What has long been the most popular coin series to collect?

 After 50 years, the Lincoln Memorial cent is no longer being minted.

-The Lincoln Bicentennial cent designs have replaced the Lincoln Memorial cent for 2009.
+The Lincoln Bicentennial cent designs temporarily replaced the Lincoln Memorial cent for 2009.

-In 2010, a new design will permanently replace the Lincoln Memorial design on U.S. pennies.
+In 2010, a new design permanently replaced the Lincoln Memorial design on U.S. pennies.

-Every year of the Lincoln Memorial proofs are common.
-None were minted from 1965 through 1967.
+No proof Lincoln Memorial cents were minted from 1965 through 1967.

 Are Lincoln Memorial Proofs Going To Become Rare?